evan-mcconnell/co-working-space/README.md

 ---
 ### Description
-The space is a vibrant and funky co-working space that has been newly remodeled.
+The space (company title Co-Work) is a vibrant and funky co-working space that has been newly remodeled.
 The general feel is high-end but welcoming, safe, and comfortable for a range of professionals.
 The space has multiple amenities including high-speed internet, communal and private offices, printing and faxing services, a coffee counter, and fun Thursday afternoon activities.

+The goal of this project is to create a web interface that embodies these ideals of Co-Work.
+The site must be easy to use and navigate for a diverse user group, and must show the personality of Co-Work.
+Careful thought was given to fonts and coloring in particular.
+The design was occasionally evaluated for simplicity.
+If an area was too busy, elements were removed to keep the design clean.

 ---